Wackazz/GorillaComputerPlus/README.md

-# GorillaComputer+
+# GorillaComputerPlus

-*GorillaComputer+* is a mod for the VR game GorillaTag.
+*GorillaComputerPlus* is a mod for the VR game GorillaTag.
 It enhances the in game computer by making its functionality better by adding a a few new features, some being quality of life, but also some being very useful.
-Like being able to enable/disable mods, and even add a custom wallpaper.
+Like being able to enable/disable mods, and etc.
 ## Links

 * Discord: https://discord.gg/EcN9deshTQ